A minimum of 64 UCAS points

 Full-time: 2 years

-- A commerical flock of 500 North Country Mule breeding ewes and 120 breeding sows hosed in a high welfare commercial pig unit.
+- A commercial flock of 500 North Country Mule breeding ewes

 What will I study?

-You will gain a wide range of management skills and academic knowledge which will help you to understand the scientific basis of dairy farming and efficient milk production, and enable you to make informed decisions to benefit your business.
+You will gain a wide range of management skills and academic knowledge which will help you to understand the scientific principles of a range of agricultural enterprises covering livestock, crops and diversifications, enabling you to make informed decisions in your business or career.

 The course is broken down into the modules set out below which are completed over 2 years.